Khwaja Habib Ali Shah: Discipleship

-Hazrat Khaja Pir Khwaja Habib Ali Shah ra became the disciple *baith* of Hazrat Khawaja Mohammed Ali Shah Khairabadi ra, a Caliph of Hazrat Khwaja Suleman Tawsawi ra.
+Hazrat Khaja Pir Khwaja Habib Ali Shah ra became the disciple *baith* of Hazrat Khaja Mohammed Ali Shah Khairabadi ra, a Caliph of Hazrat Khaja Suleman Tawsawi ra.
 Later bestowed with Khilafat in Silsila Hafizia, Suleimani, Nizamia, Chishtiya-ul-Quadri.

 Education and training

-At this tender age Khwaja Habib formally began the process of acquiring external as well as internal knowledge.
-By the age of six, Khwaja Habib would retire to the garden house, in a state of wudu, facing qiblah, covering his face with a cloth and would indulge in Muraqabah, in total privacy.
+At this tender age Khaja Habib formally began the process of acquiring external as well as internal knowledge.
+By the age of six, Khaja Habib would retire to the garden house, in a state of wudu, facing qiblah, covering his face with a cloth and would indulge in Muraqabah, in total privacy.
 By the age of nine, Khwaja Habib made it a consistent practice to be in a state of wudu.
-The obvious signs of wilayah affected his parents and other family members.

-An anecdote narrated by several of his family members and Caliphas: During Id, Khwaja habib's father would listen to the requests of his children as to what they desired as gifts (iddi) on the occasion of happiness/id.
+An anecdote narrated by several of his family members and Caliphas: During Id, Khaja habib's father would listen to the requests of his children as to what they desired as gifts (iddi) on the occasion of happiness/id.
 When it came to the turn of Khwaja Habib tears would roll down his eyes and he would weep and request "My dear father, whenever you visit the Khaqah of my beloved Pir-o-Murshid (Sheikh){Hafiz Pir Dastagir}, grant me the privilege of accompanying you.".

-After studying the Quran and the acquisition of the basic knowledge of Shariat, Khwaja Habib was formally initiated into Tariqa by Al Marifah Hafiz Mohammed Ali Shah (Hafiz Pir Dastagir) Khairabadi.
-Khwaja Habib took the bayath on the hands of his Pir at the age of sixteen years six months and eleven days on 30 Moharram ul Haram 1252 H. In one of the verses in Habibul Talibun Khwaja Habib explains the feelings As:
+After studying the Quran and the acquisition of the basic knowledge of Shariat, Khaja Habib was formally initiated into Tariqa by Al Marifah Hafiz Mohammed Ali Shah (Hafiz Pir Dastagir) Khairabadi.
+Khaja Habib took the bayath on the hands of his Pir at the age of sixteen years six months and eleven days on 30 Moharram ul Haram 1252 H. In one of the verses in Habibul Talibun Khaja Habib explains the feelings As: